BartMassey/popcount/README.md

 the terrible performance of Rust on the tabular popcounts — not sure what's going on there.

-Apparently maybe possibly missing a `POPCNT` instruction on this hardware.
-Note that the compiler builtins are fairly dramatically worse than `popcount_4`.
+There's a `CNT` instruction on this hardware, but it's provided by the Neon SIMD vector processor — the work to get a 32-bit value out of a scalar register and into a vector register, then get the count out, is substantial.
+As a result, the compiler builtins are fairly dramatically worse than `popcount_4`.

 ### 2020-02-25